matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

 Proposals for Spec Changes to Matrix
 ------------------------------------

 The process for submitting a Matrix Spec Change (MSC) Proposal is as follows:

-- produce a publicly-accessible Google Doc describing you change
+- produce a publicly-accessible proposal describing your change:
+  - Please use Google Docs, or an equivalent system capable of collaborative editing, with versioned history and threaded comments.
+  - We do not use Github issues (or Etherpad) for the design process of the proposal, as the document review/commenting capabilities aren't good enough.
+  - We also don't jump straight to PRing against the spec itself, as it's much faster to iterate on a proposal in freeform document form than in the terse and formal structure of the spec.
+  - In the proposal, please clearly state the problem being solved, and the possible solutions being proposed for solving it and their trade-offs.
+  - Proposal documents are intended to be as lightweight and flexible as the author desires; there is no formal template; the intention is to iterate as quickly as possible to get to a good design.
-- make a new issue at https://github.com/matrix-org/matrix-doc/issues with the metadata appropriate to the section below
+- make a new issue at https://github.com/matrix-org/matrix-doc/issues, whose description should list the metadata as per below.
+- Gather feedback as widely as possible from the community and core team on the proposal.
+  - The aim is to get maximum consensus on the trade-offs chosen to get an optimal solution.
+  - Iterating on the proposal and getting consensus can sometimes be time-consuming; an impartial 'shepherd' can be assigned to help guide the proposal through this process.
+- Once the proposal has consensus and passed review, you **must** show an implementation to prove that it works well in practice, before before a spec PR will be accepted.
+Iterate on the proposal if needed.
-- make a new PR which includes the proposed changed at https://github.com/matrix-org/matrix-doc/tree/master/specification
+- Finally, please make a new spec PR which includes the proposed changes against https://github.com/matrix-org/matrix-doc/tree/master/specification.
+This will then be reviewed and hopefully merged!

 The process for handling proposals is described in the following diagram.
-Note that there are corresponding labels for each stage available in the matrix-doc issue tracker.
+Note that the lifetime of a proposal is tracked through the corresponding labels for each stage in the `matrix-doc issue tracker <https://github.com/matrix-org/matrix-doc/issues>`_.

 ::